tomjoht/documentation-theme-jekyll/mydoc/mydoc_posts.md

 summary: "You can use posts when you want to create blogs or news type of content."
 sidebar: mydoc_sidebar
 permalink: /mydoc_posts/
+folder: mydoc
 ---

 ## About posts

 Posts are typically used for blogs or other news information because they contain a date and are sorted in reverse chronological order.

 You create a post by adding a file in the \_posts folder that is named yyyy-mm-dddd-permalink.md, which might be 2016-02-25-my-latest-updates.md.
 You can use any number of subfolders here that you want.

 Posts use the post.html layout in the \_layouts folder when you are viewing the post.

 The news.html file in the root directory shows a reverse chronological listing of the 10 latest posts